-When human life is lost, it’s the job of law enforcement officers and forensic science specialists to determine the motivation for a crime and the cause of death.
+When human life is lost, law enforcement officers and forensic science specialists must determine the motivation for a crime and the cause of death.
 As simple as this formula seems, humans alone cannot be trusted to provide witness testimony.
 Enter the work of experienced forensic scientists who prove or determine probable fault using laboratory-based and carefully constructed questions when interviewing witnesses.

 Leading forensic scientists and psychologists can practice their craft with a bachelor’s or master’s degree, but to delve into the nuanced areas of forensics and leadership, some senior-level positions require a doctoral degree in forensic science.

-When two witnesses point fingers at each other saying the other is guilty, forensic science steps in with a multidisciplinary approach to provide essential information to bring criminals to justice.
+When two witnesses point fingers at each other, saying the other is guilty, forensic science takes a multidisciplinary approach to provide essential information to bring criminals to justice.
 A case report involving the murder of a 55-year-old man illustrates the need for a multidisciplinary approach.
 The man accused of killing his neighbor admits he killed him in self-defense, but relatives of the murder victim say that there were other motivations not being admitted.